abajwa-hw/security-workshops/Setup-ranger-22.md

 #####  Hive Audit Exercises in Ranger

-- Create hive policies in Ranger for user ali
+- Create hive policies in Ranger for user ali so he has read access to all columns in sample_08 but to only 2 cols in sample_07
 ```
 db name: default
 table: sample_07